-Planning, designing and building a canal was very hard work especially in the early nineteenth century.
-Before any building could begin, on the Shubenacadie Canal, a company was needed to be in charge of the planning, building and operation.
-That company also needed wealthy investors to put money into the project to keep it going, as well as a large skilled labour force to do the back-breaking work.
+The new company needed several things to be successful.
+Chief among them were people to be in charge of the planning, building, and operation of the canal, wealthy investors to put money into the project to keep it going, and a large skilled labour force to do the back-breaking work.

-Francis Hall’s plan involved working with one river, seven lakes, and a connection with Halifax Harbour, Port Wallace, and Maitland.
-His plan recommended 18 locks with a draft of 8 feet to accommodate steamships, smaller sailing vessels, and barges.
-Canal building was divided into sections such as, locks, dams, and cutting and embanking as required.
-There were specifications for each section of the canal, from Halifax Harbour, to the Minas Basin, which depended on the natural river depth, and landscape.
+The construction of the canal was divided into sections such as, locks, dams, and cutting and embanking as required.
+There were specifications for each section of the canal from Halifax Harbour to the Minas Basin, which depended on the natural river depth, and landscape.

-Names of the Canal workers from Daniel Hourd's Port Wallace crew.
-July - August 1830
+Click here to read the names of the canal workers from Daniel Hourd’s Port Wallace crew between July and August 1830.

 Design and Building Methods Used

-The Shubenacadie Canal design was modelled after canals being built in England and Scotland at the time, which were masonry locks faced with cut granite stone laid in cement.
-Sluice valves were placed into in tunnel culverts to control the amount of water while waste-weir dams were built adjacent to the locks on the interior lakes section of the canal These are slated gates used to remove excess water or drain the canal for repairs and winter shutdown.
+The Shubenacadie Canal was modelled after canals being built in England and Scotland at the time, which used masonry locks faced with cut granite stone laid in cement.
+Sluice valves were placed into tunnel culverts to control the flow of water, while waste-weir dams were built adjacent to the locks on the interior lakes section of the canal.
+Waste weirs are slatted gates used to remove excess water or drain the canal for repairs and winter shutdown.

 The Deep Cut

 The section of the canal between Lake Micmac and Lake Charles is known as the “Deep Cut” and needed to be at least eight feet deep.
-Made by hand, workers used shovels, pick axes, and gun powder to bore their way through this deep channel which was cut through bedrock for more than a kilometre.
-The steep earth banks on either side of the canal shows how far down the canal workers had to dig.
+Made by hand, workers used shovels, pick axes, and gunpowder to bore their way through the bedrock for more than a kilometre.
+The steep earthen banks on either side of the canal shows how far down the canal workers had to dig.
 It was the hardest and most expensive portion of project and took three years to excavate.
-Walking along the cut, between Lake Charles and Lake Micmac, you can still see piles of rocks the workers brought up when they were cutting through the channel.
+Walking along the cut between Lake Charles and Lake Micmac, you can still see piles of rocks that the workers brought up when they were cutting through the channel.

 The Canal Funds Dry Up